zeshillin/feup-computer-networks/lab1/projsrc/docs/report.md

     int llopen(LinkLayer connectionParameters)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Before any information is exchanged between the receiver and the transmitter, `llopen` verifies that the serial port is open and available for usage.
 In order to use timeouts on read and write functions, a `termios` structure is also used with values VTIME and VMIN set to `connectionParameters.timeout` * 10 and 0 respectively.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-`connectionParameters` that contains important information used for the function's protocol, that goes as follows:
+The function receives only one parameter, `connectionParameters`, that contains important information used for the function's protocol, that goes as follows:
 - The transmitter emits a SET frame and waits for the receiver's response.
 Once an acknowledgement frame (UA frame) sent by the receiver is received, the connection has been correctly estabilished and `llopen` closes.
 If no acknowledgement frame is received by the transmitter during a set timeout period (parameter defined by `connectionParameters`'s `timeout` value), it retries the protocol, sending a SET frame and waiting for an UA frame again.
 If this does not happen after the number of retries set by the `connectionParameters`'s `nRetransmissions` value, `llopen` ends with an error number, and the program closes.

         if (connectionParameters.role == LlTx) {